shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Excellent.”
 Larkwren followed first, and then Cloverbraid.

-“Whoa whoa there.”
+“Whoa, whoa there.”
 The guard gestured to halt.
 “The horse stays.”

 “Sorry Cloverbraid,” he said while stroking her snout.
 “I’ll be back real quick.”